Festival Submission Process

 - Include the introductory pages required in the full script before your selected 20 pages, adhering to the guidelines above.

 - In the application, you will have an opportunity to provide a 50 word introduction to the cut for the subcommittee.
-Use this wisely!
+Use this intro wisely!

 Submissions that do not adhere to these script guidelines will be subject to immediate rejection.